matematiflo/SumsOfSquares/docs/SumSq/List.md

   | trans {L₁ L₂ L₃ : List R} : Perm L₁ L₂ → Perm L₂ L₃ → Perm L₁ L₃
 ```

- So we wee that `List.Perm` is an inductive type: `L2` is a permutation of `L1` if and only if one of four cases occurs.
+ So we wee that `List.Perm` is an inductive type: a list `L2` is a permutation of the list `L1` if and only if one of four cases occurs.

 We can now prove that a sum of squares is invariant under permutations: